Tasks

 Note: Features in Tacos

-Currently the kernel with shell feature will simply finish up.
+Currently, the kernel simply terminates after booting.
 This is a little boring.
-Your task is to add a tiny kernel shell to Tacos so that when compiled with shell feature, it will run this shell interactively.
+Your task is to add a tiny kernel shell to Tacos so that when compiled with the shell feature, Tacos will run this shell interactively.

 Note: Kernel shell

-• You only need to make this monitor very simple.
-Its requirements are described below.
+- You only need to make this monitor very simple.
+The requirements are described below.

 Requirements: